JoeYerardi/data-utilities/README.md

 process_assessments.py

 I wrote this Python script to take a minimally formatted text file of annual parcel-level assessment (property tax) data and process it into a clean, comma-separated text file.

+process_cfd_lists.py

+I wrote this Python script to take a text file converted from a PDF listing community facility districts and process it into a clean, comma-separated text file.